+Are space heaters safe?
+The answer is, “it depends.”
 Space heaters can be a quick way to heat up a room.
 However, they can be dangerous if used improperly.
 Space heaters cause 25,000 home fires a year, and 6,000 emergency room visits, according to the Harvard University Environmental Health & Safety group.

-About one-third of all house fires nationwide happen during colder months, December through February.
+If left unattended, space heaters pose a significant fire hazard.
+In fact, about one-third of all house fires nationwide happen during colder months, December through February.
 Equipment that is intended to add a little extra warmth, such as space heaters, are the leading cause of these fires, according to the National Fire Protection Association (NFPE).

 - Before using a space heater, make sure your smoke and carbon monoxide detectors are in good working condition.

 - Purchase only space heaters that have been safety tested and UL approved.